-For nearly two decades the granite quarries of South West England’s Bodmin Moor, amongst others from further afield, have provided a visual stimulus.
-There is a constant source of information to be found with endless variations of texture and geometry in their eroded faces, riven by faults in the geological structure and further duplicated in the reflections of their water-filled depths.
+For more than two decades Lar Cann has found visual stimulus in the granite quarries of South West England’s Bodmin Moor, amongst others from further afield.
+He identifies a constant source of information determined by the endless variation of texture and geometry in their eroded faces, riven by faults in the geological structure and further duplicated in the reflections of their water-filled depths.
 The planar composition of the work is usually based on references to this aspect of Cornwall’s geology, though certainly not always.

-His work is held in Plymouth City Museum and Art Gallery, the Royal Institution of Cornwall, the University of Sheffield Heritage Collections and by the Royal Devon & Exeter Hospital Trust, as well as numerous private collections in the UK and worldwide.
+His work is held in The Box, Plymouth, the Royal Institution of Cornwall, the University of Sheffield Heritage Collections and by the Royal Devon & Exeter Hospital Trust.

 ‘I believe there is no place in the world which excels Cornwall in the quantity and variety of its minerals and confess I have found here a mining school, and from being a teacher am become a scholar.’